How Can Shopping Malls Be Accessible to People with Disabilities?

 Over 116 000 shopping malls are spread in the United States of America and generate each year around 5 trillion dollars.
 But are they accessible for people with disabilities?

-Shopping malls constitute the mecca of capitalism: the place you go to in a panic to buy the Christmas presents on Christmas Eve and where you spend hours with your friends to find the latest clothing trends, see a movie or grab a bite.
+Malls constitute the essence of shopping: there are a multitude of different shops in one place with cafés and restaurants too so that people can relax.
+Everybody can find what they need to at any budget.
+It’s the place you go to in a panic to buy the Christmas presents on Christmas Eve and where you spend hours with your friends to find the latest clothing trends, see a movie or grab a bite.
 In theory, every person who possesses a credit card is welcomed but there’s actually a clientele that’s not or barely exploited due to a lack of accessibility: people with disabilities.
 Representing around 20% of the population, they’re not a market that one should afford to discard.
 Consequently, all shopping malls should focus towards providing an accessibility for all in order to meet the needs of the totality of its potential customers.
 Customers with specific needs but who have the same value as any other.
 When a person has a disability, how can they easily and safely go to the mall?
 And find the shop where little Harry had found the perfect toy train set?
 How can a person with a disability calmly shop in a overheated, stuffed and oppressing mall?
 Depending on the handicap (physical, sensory, mental and psychological), the difficulties they can encounter are not the same so shopping malls need to adapt accordingly.

 Going to the Mall